tquang972/debt-tracker/docs/POST_MORTEM.md

 #### 5. **Verify**
 - **Action:** Always verify fixes in an **Incognito/Private window** to rule out caching issues before closing the task.
 - **Action:** Implement a "Version Indicator" in the UI (completed) to allow users to verify they are running the latest code.
+- **Action:** Use browser subagent to verify the fix works on the live site

 ### Specific Lessons Learned

 1. **DOM Inspection is Step 1:** Before assuming complex async/timing issues, ALWAYS inspect the actual DOM state
+2. **Use Browser Subagent:** The browser subagent can navigate to the live site and inspect the DOM - use it BEFORE writing code
-2. **Ask the User to Inspect:** Users can see things we can't (especially in their specific browser/environment)
+3. **Ask the User to Inspect:** Users can see things we can't (especially in their specific browser/environment)
-3. **Prevent Duplicate Elements:** Any function that creates DOM elements should check if they already exist
+4. **Prevent Duplicate Elements:** Any function that creates DOM elements should check if they already exist
-4. **Event Listener Hygiene:** Be careful about attaching event listeners during re-renders - they can stack up
+5. **Event Listener Hygiene:** Be careful about attaching event listeners during re-renders - they can stack up
-5. **Simpler is Better:** The fix was 3 lines of code.
+6. **Simpler is Better:** The fix was 3 lines of code.
 The debugging took 2 hours because we didn't check the basics first.
+7. **Never Guess, Always Verify:** Assumptions are the enemy.
+Use tools (browser subagent, console logs, user screenshots) to verify actual state.

 ### Updated Debugging Checklist

 When a UI element isn't behaving as expected:
+- [ ] **Use Browser Subagent** - Navigate to live site, inspect DOM, check for duplicates
 - [ ] **Inspect the DOM** - Is the element there?
 Are there duplicates?
 - [ ] **Check the Console** - Any errors?
 Any unexpected logs?
 - [ ] **Verify Event Listeners** - Is the listener attached?
 Is it attached multiple times?